alyakhtar/Katastrophe/README.md

     </a>
 </p>

 **A Command-Line Interface for scraping Kickass torrents (kat.cr).
 Provides options to scrape top torrents in given categories, or searching for specific torrents.
-The user can select single, multiple or even specify a range for the torrent to download from any category.**
+The user can select single, multiple or even specify a range for the torrent to download from any category.
+It has an inbuilt bittorent client, if none exist on the system then the Command line bittorent client is used for downloading. **

 ![ScreenShot](http://i.imgur.com/gVdTRPk.png)